Tusia Dabrowska

 Mark

 Since 2022, I’ve filmed the migration crisis on the Polish-Belarusian border, where thousands of migrants cross one of the last primeval forests in Europe to seek asylum in the E.U.
+Until now, my work has focused on Polish aid volunteers.

 This project is supported by the Queens Arts Fund (2023), the Puffin Foundation (2023), CUNY Adjunct Incubator (2025) and NYSCA (2026).